 Co-parenting demands a delicate balance for both parents, and disagreements are inevitable.
-Perhaps parenting styles were a point of contention within the marriage, and this is one of the reasons the couple divorced.
+Perhaps parenting styles were a point of contention within the marriage, which is one reason the couple divorced.

 You may disapprove of your co-parent’s choices.
-For instance, you dislike the kinds of entertainment they allow the kids, or you think they give the children too much freedom in a certain capacity.
+For instance, you dislike the kinds of entertainment they allow the kids or think they give them too much freedom in a specific capacity.
 In situations like these, there isn’t much you can do.
-The court assumes that whoever has possession of the kids is “in charge” during that time, and they don’t want to interfere.
+The court assumes that whoever possesses the kids is “in charge” during that time, and they don’t want to interfere.

-If, however, the co-parent endangers the child, you can take action.
-You can plead to the courts to have the child removed from the parent, and you may be able to have the adult’s parental rights permanently revoked.
-Third parties who aren’t related to the kids, such as close family friends, can plead to the courts as well.
+If the co-parent endangers the child, you can take action.
+You can plead to the courts to have the child removed from the parent, and you may be able to revoke the adult’s parental rights permanently.
+Third parties who aren’t related to the kids, such as close family friends, can also plead to the courts.

 Here are New York’s criteria for an unfit parent.